RafaelAPB/RafaelAPB/README.md

 ### Hi, I'm Rafael 👋

-A researcher and developer from Portugal 🇵🇹, specializing in distributed systems and cyber-security.
+A researcher and developer from Portugal 🇵🇹, specializing in distributed systems, interoperability, security, and privacy.
 I have a passion for efficiency and scalability.
-My specialization areas span across distributed ledger interoperability ⛓️, digital identity (self sovereign identity), and security.

 ![trophy](https://github-profile-trophy.vercel.app/?username=RafaelAPB&theme=dracula)

-- 👨‍🎓 PhD Student at Técnico Lisboa, ex-Fulbrighter and previous Visiting Researcher at MIT.
+- 👨‍🎓 PhD Student at Técnico Lisboa, Fulbrighter awardee, and previous Visiting Researcher at MIT.

-* 🔭 I’m currently working on zero-knowledge proofs for light client-based bridges, and the Secure Asset Transfer Protocol.
+- 💰 Building the next infrastructure layer for digital assets at IETF (SATP).

-* Rust 🦀, TS, Python, Solidity.
+- Rust 🦀, TS, Python, Solidity.

-- 👯 I’m looking to collaborate on academic papers on the areas of MEV, interoperability, blockchain security, and blockchain privacy.
+- 👯 I’m looking to collaborate on academic papers in the areas of MEV, interoperability, blockchain security, and blockchain privacy.

 - ❎ Big fan, contributor, mentor, and supporter at Hyperledger Foundation (goo Hyperledger Cacti 🌵).

-- 💰 Building the next infrastructure layer for digital assets at IETF (SATP).

 - 📫 <a href=https://rafaelapb.github.io/> My personal site can be accessed here.</a>